mpi-sws-rse/ltltalk-frontend/voxelurn/src/routes/Tutorial/tutorial.md

   `pick every item { not has color red } and has color green`
   - Use the up and down arrows to choose which one you would like

+## The Keywords `world`, `current`, and `robot`

+The builtin keyword `world` stands for the set of all points in the world.
+Thus,
+`visit world` is short for visiting any point in the world.
+You can filter the world as usual:
+`visit world containing item has color red` will visit some point, if possible, that contains a red item.

+The keyword `current` evaluates to the point that gives the current position of the robot.
+Thus, `if item has shape circle at current { pick item }` picks an item if there is a circular object at the current location.
+Note that if there are multiple objects, the `pick item` can pick any one, not necessarily the circular one.
+To pick the circular one, you say `if item has shape circle at current { pick item has shape circle }`.

+The keyword `robot` gives access to the current state of the robot (i.e., the items carried by the robot).
+For example, you say `if robot has item { drop item }` to drop an item if the robot is currently carrying one.

 ## Defining New Rules

 If you enter a command that the system does yet not recognize, you have the